mengstr/KCSviewer/README.md

 ![Single stage of the ring counter](Images/Ringcounter_Stage-Schematics.png?raw=true)

 The RI and RO connects from/to the previous/next stage by a 100nF capacitor.
 The STEP is the power supply with brief interruptions coming from the baudrate/clock generator.
-Each dip in the power moved the active stage one step to the right.
+Each dip in the power moves the active stage one step to the right.
 It works almost by magic ;-)

-I hokked up three staked on the breadboard and connected the clock/bias PCB to it and the pulses shifted around beautifully just as planned.
+I hooked up three staked on the breadboard and connected the clock/bias PCB to it and the pulses shifted around beautifully just as planned.

 ![Ring counter breadboard test](Images/Ringcounter-Breadboard.jpg?raw=true)